-Title: Inst Installing mechanically fixed plasterboard in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued Explain why and when health and safety control equipment identified by principles of prevention should be used, relating to installing mechanically fixed plasterboard, and the types, purpose and limitations of each type the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3 .4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
-3 .5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities 4 Select the required and quality of resou urces for .1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of wo install mechanically plasterboard.
-Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: manufactured proprietary boards fittings and fixings hand tools, portable power tools and ancillary equipment.
-4 .3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
-4 .4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-4 .5 Describe any potential hazards associated with the resources and methods of work. .6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to install mechanically fixed plasterboard.
+Title: Installing mech mechanically fixed plasterboard in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Explain why and when health and safety control equipment identified by principles of prevention should be used, relating to installing mechanically fixed plasterboard, and the types, purpose and limitations of each type the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
+3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities 4 Select the required quantity and quality of resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of work to install mechanically fixed plasterboard.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: manufactured proprietary boards fittings and fixings hand tools, portable power tools and ancillary equipment.
+4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
+4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+4.5 Describe any potential hazards associated with the resources and methods of work.
+4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to install mechanically fixed plasterboard.

-Tit le: Installing mechanically fixed plasterboard in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing mecl plasterboard. nanically fixed 5.2 Minimise damage and maintain a clean work space.
+Tit le: Installing mech hanically fixed plasterboard in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing mechanically fixed plasterboard.
+5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 the allocated time when 6.1 Demonstrate completion of the work within the allocated time. installing mecl plasterboard. namcany nxed 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
-7 contract information to install mechanically fixed plasterboard to the 7.1 Demonstrate the following work skills when installing mechanically fixed plasterboard: - measuring, marking out, cutting, applying, fitting, fixing, finishing, positioning and securing. required specification.
+6 Complete the the allocated t time when 6.1 Demonstrate completion of the work within the allocated time. installing mec plasterboard. nanically fixed 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+7 7 Comply with the given contract information to install mechanically fixed plasterboard to the required specification.
+7.1 Demonstrate the following work skills when installing mechanically fixed plasterboard: measuring, marking out, cutting, applying, fitting, fixing, finishing, positioning and securing.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment 7.3 Prepare backgrounds and install plasterboard to given working instructions relating to the following: - clad to timber and/or metal - form openings with and without reveals - fit around services